Rober7oMaG/flutter_teslo_shop/README.md

 # Flutter - Teslo Shop

-This applications us features such as:
+This applications has features such as:

 * Cameras
 * Access tokens